orchestral/testbench/README.md

 ```

 ##### Notes and Considerations

-- Your migration files has to suite Laravel's convention, e.g. 0000_00_00_000000_create_package_test_tables.php
+* Your migration files has to suite Laravel's convention, e.g. `0000_00_00_000000_create_package_test_tables.php`.
-- You may choose to put your migrations folder in tests/database/
+* You may choose to put your migrations folder in `tests/database/`
-- You may just copy the migrations you're going to publish into your dedicated test-migration directory
-- You may choose to change your test-migrations class name to be different from the published class names, e.g. from CreateUsersTable to CreateUsersTestTable or otherwise you may encounter composer class loader collision
+* You may choose to change your test-migrations class name to be different from the published class names, e.g. from `CreateUsersTable` to `CreateUsersTestTable` or otherwise you may encounter composer class loader collision.

 ### Using Model Factories